Lwenkun/ImageLoader/README.md

 # ImageLoader
-This is a demo used to load images from web
+This is a demo used to load images from internet